eggsyntax/datawalk/README.md

 As mentioned, you can [p]rint the path to current data.
 You can also print [c]urrent data (useful when you want to see it untruncated), print the [m]ap of saved data, or print [h]elp to get a reminder of these commands.
-Capitalize any of the printing commands to get a pretty-printed version.
+Capital C and M give you pretty-printed versions of current and saved data.

 You can also move [b]ackward or [f]orward in time, or move [u]p a level, or jump back to the original [r]oot, or use [!] (function) to call an arbitrary